 Tours to German Death Camps Auschwitz and Birkenau are available as well as trips to Zakopane and Wielitzka Salt Mine are available almost every day here.
 They are so easy to organise.
 Just get your name down in advance (a few days in advance is recommended as the buses/tours fill up quickly).

 This means you save time and effort organising your tours – plus the tours from the Mosquito are the same price as you’ll get elsewhere anyway so no point looking around and wasting time on your holiday or backpacking trip!
 All their best tours are listed here.

 As well as touring Krakow, seeing the Jewish Quarter at Kazimierz, this was also a good time for me for reunions (December 2015).
-I met up with Magi Kokosz, Ola Mueller in Poznan and Ania Baran in Krakow again, good times.
+I met up with Karolina Kokosz and Ania Baran in Krakow again, good times.

 If all that is not enough to convince you, after you have paid for the hostel bed, you’ll be delighted to know that ALL of this stuff is free:

 - FREE Coffee and tea all day

 - FREE Iron And Ironing Board